RenanSimoesBR/RenanSimoesBR/README.md

 ### Renan Simões, at your service.

-PhD student at @CancerEpigenomicsLab at School of Pharmaceutical Sciences of Ribeirão Preto (FCFRP-USP) Pharmacist-Biochemist and Master in Science: Bioagents and Biotechnology Applied to Pharmacy by FCFRP
+PhD student at @CancerEpigenomicsLab at School of Pharmaceutical Sciences of Ribeirão Preto (FCFRP-USP) <br>
+Pharmacist-Biochemist and Master in Science: Bioagents and Biotechnology Applied to Pharmacy by FCFRP

 Currently conducting research in the area of cancer using bioinformatics methodologies.
 I've experience in: <br>